lextoumbourou/notes/notes/permanent/The Case For Story-By-Story Standups.md

 ---
-title: The Case For Story-Focused Standups
+title: The Case For Story-By-Story Standups
 date: 2022-06-21 00:00
 tags:
   - TechLeadership